StaggeredKnox/Monthly-Global-SST-Data-Emulator/README.md

 • VQ-VAE trained separately for reconstruction task using standard objective function.

-• Convolutional LSTM network leveraged for temporal modeling of latent tensors corresponding to SST maps.
+• Scaled-Convolutional LSTM network leveraged for temporal modeling of latent tensors corresponding to SST maps.

 • Generation of Spatio-temporal data happens while using both trained architectures, simultaneously.
 See figures for more clarity.